dialvarezs/nanopore-analyses-data-en/content/2-sequencing-and-data-analysis.md

 Throughout the development of this technology, multiple changes have been introduced to enhance the precision of base recognition, regarding both the chemistry of flow cells and the software that performs basecalling.
 One of the most recent changes is the introduction of the "R10" nanopore, which features two readers instead of one, aiding in the resolution, especially of homopolymeric regions.

 ([Dorado](https://github.com/nanoporetech/dorado)) is the official tool created by Oxford Nanopore for basecalling, utilizing a neural network-based algorithm that is trained with mixed datasets of both amplified and native DNA/RNA from various organisms (plants, animals, bacteria, viruses).
 Dorado also includes features for filtering out low-quality reads, recognizing and trimming known adapters, and estimating methylation.
+And finally, Dorado can demultiplex samples using Nanopore barcoding system.

 #### Basecalling accuracy